AAST kidney injury scale

 NB advance one grade for bilateral injuries up to grade III.

-If a renal injury is seen on a routine portal phase CT of the abdomen, and there is no urine extravasation, a delayed phase at 5-15 minutes should be considered to check for urine extravasation.
+If a renal injury is detected on a routine trauma portal venous phase CT of the abdomen without evidence of urine extravasation, then a delayed phase at 5-15 minutes should be considered to assess for urine extravasation, especially if there are clinical signs of collecting system injury (eg haematuria or blood at the meatus).
 This should not necessarily be performed if the patient is unstable or if there are other large, life-threatening injuries.

 - 1. Kawashima A, Sandler CM, Corl FM et-al. Imaging of renal trauma: a comprehensive review.
 Radiographics.
 21 (3): 557-74.
 Radiographics (full text) - Pubmed citation